DigvijayDheer/stopwatch_by-digvijaydheer/README.md

 4. Push your branch to your forked repository.
 5. Submit a pull request describing your changes.

+## Owner

+This project is created and maintained by [Digvijay Dheer](https://digvijaydheer.github.io/stopwatch_by-digvijaydheer/).

 ## License

-The Stopwatch project is licensed under the <strong>MIT License</strong>.
+The Stopwatch project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project for personal or commercial purposes.
-Please see the <strong>LICENSE</strong> file for more details.
+Please see the **LICENSE** file for more details.